-It didn't take long for the dragon to rinse the chowder out of the griffon chick's down.
+It didn't take long for him to rinse the chowder out of the griffon chick's down.
 As soon as he was done, the small creature shook her head to get rid of the water that soaked her baby feathers.
 After setting the child back down onto the floor, the dragon thoughtfully glanced Fluttershy over.
-Having made the decision that the iodine had soaked the pegasus' wound long enough, he disappeared into a nearby room.
+Having made the decision that the iodine had soaked the pegasus' wound long enough, he disappeared into a nearby hallway.

-The pony's eyes shifted back to the griffon chick as it toddled over to the room's main source of warmth, a stone fireplace a couple of yards in front of Fluttershy.
+The pony's eyes shifted back to the griffon chick as she toddled over to the room's main source of warmth, a stone fireplace several feet in front of Fluttershy.
 The griffon curled up between the pony's wet saddle and scarf, as well as the remaining two of her snow boots that were drying off with the help of the warmth radiating from the dancing flames.

-After her eyes had finished roaming the room, they went back to the baby griffon; she couldn't help but think how cute she looked curled up into a ball.
+After her eyes had finished roaming the room, they went back to the baby griffon.
+She couldn't help but think how cute she looked curled up into a ball.
 Just then, her vision was blocked by red and yellow scales.
-The dragon returned with a roll of fresh gauze, a bottle of iodine in each hand, and a sewing needle between his teeth.
+The winged reptile returned with a roll of fresh gauze, a bottle of iodine, and a sewing needle between his teeth.
 He lowered himself onto his knees again, setting the items in his hands down and taking the needle between his fingers.

 "Now then, let's fix up that hoof."